 Sounds creepy well it is.

-Same goes for torrenting as well, however I think it is safe to say that faith in online world can be restored with a Torrent VPN.
+Same goes for torrenting as well, however, I think it is safe to say that faith in the online world can be restored with the best VPN for Privacy.

 In the light of the recent Cambridge Analytica scandal, one might wonder how secure their data really is.
 No matter the severity, spying on someone without their consent is definitely a clear violation of one’s personal privacy.